-We plan to use the proceeds of this offering to repay the indebtedness under the secured term loan facility of the New Credit Facility and for general corporate purposes, including acquisitions of further LSE shares or other acquisitions unassociated with LSE.
+We plan to use all of the \$664.5 million of the net proceeds of this offering (after deducting underwriting discounts and offering expenses) to repay a portion of the indebtedness under the secured term loan facility of the New Credit Facility.
 We entered into the New Credit Facility on April 18, 2006 in connection with our purchase of 38,100,000 shares of the LSE for an aggregate purchase price of GBP 447.7 million, or approximately \$784.8 million.
 Amounts repaid under the term loan of the New Credit Facility will constitute permanent reductions in availability.
 The interest rate on loans made under the secured term loan facility that we intend to pay down with these proceeds is currently one month LIBO Rate plus 2.25% and the maturity of such secured term loan is April 18, 2012.
 See "Description of Financing and Other Agreements."